BartlomiejKorycki/Intro/README.md

 ## Description

-While I was learned html, css and JS, I created a page where you can scroll through a movie and also webpage.
+While I have learned html, css and JS, I created a page where you can scroll through a movie and also webpage.
 The intention was to create an intro page for my personal website.

 ## Website prewiev